 In 1998 the German Order of Malta volunteers organised the first holiday camp for a group of Lebanese guests suffering from serious mental and physical disabilities.
-Since then, the model has grown to become a well-established project that is successfully run in coordination with the Lebanese Order of Malta volunteers.
+Since then, the model has grown to involve over 10 international delegations and become a well-established project that is successfully run in coordination with the Lebanese Order of Malta volunteers.

 Care homes in Lebanon, unlike in Western societies, receive minimal governmental support, and are almost exclusively reliant on private aid and donations to meet the living expenses of their guests.
 The limited and unreliable sources of available income render the task of caring for the patients extremely difficult, and challenges range from insufficient numbers of staff and trained carers (in some cases a mere 20 staff in total for 300 disabled guests), to seriously limited capacity (often with as many as 30 guests living in one room).
-We take guests from 2 or 3 care homes in and around Beirut and there will the chance for all of us to visit the homes during our stay in Lebanon.
-The conditions that our guests live in can be quite shocking, however the love and support of the staff and guests in these homes is inspirational and makes the time and energy that we volunteer all the more meaningful.
+We take guests from 2 or 3 care homes in and around Beirut and there will be the chance for all of us to visit the homes during our stay in Lebanon.
+The conditions that our guests live in can be quite difficult, but the love and support of the staff and guests in these homes is inspirational and makes the time and energy that we volunteer all the more meaningful.

 The guests that are invited to take part in the camps are selected regardless of their faith or background.
 The vast majority have suffered serious neglect and have never received one-on-one care.
 As a result many have developed abnormal behaviour patterns such as self-inflected injuries, depression, social apathy or complete withdrawal.
-Many of the guests cannot communicate very well, if at all, and the majority would only understand Lebanese.
-This inability to communicate can seem like an enormous barrier, however not only will there be a group of Lebanese volunteers with us on Camp and a small but very useful vocabulary list available, but also even the smallest actions can communicate so much and the inability to talk does not seem to lower the general level of merriment on camp!
+Many of the guests cannot communicate very well, if at all, and often only understand Lebanese or French.
+This inability to communicate can seem like an enormous barrier, but not only will there be a group of Lebanese volunteers with us on Camp and a small but very useful vocabulary list available, but also even the smallest actions can communicate so much and the inability to talk does not lower the general level of merriment on camp!

-A typical day-to-day timetable would start at bright and early at 7.30am, when the guests will be washed, dressed and taken down to breakfast.
-After some chilling-out time on the terrace, probably to some cool tunes, there might be a group activity along the lines of a dressing up competition, a theatre production, a cookery session, fashion show or some inventive arts and crafts!
+A typical day-to-day timetable would start at bright and early at 7.00am with morning prayers.
+At 7.30am the guests will be woken, washed, dressed and taken down to breakfast.
+After some chilling-out time on the terrace, probably to some music, there might be a group activity along the lines of a dressing up competition, a theatre production, a cookery session, fashion show or some inventive arts and crafts!

-Lunch would be followed by maybe a walk to the local tavern, or another on-site activity - croquet tournaments, beauty sessions or themed parties being favourites.
-There will be cups of tea and most probably cake before Mass, and then it's time for more delicious Lebanese cuisine at supper.
+Lunch might be followed by a walk to the local tavern, or another on-site activity - football games, beauty sessions or themed parties being favourites.
+There will be cups of tea and most probably cake before Mass in our chapel on-site, and then it's time for more delicious Lebanese cuisine at supper.
 Before bed everyone on camp meets up to sing and dance, before the guests are taken to bed at around 7.30pm.
 At this point the fun is most definitely not over...
 'Almaza' is a particularly popular Lebanese beer on camp, sometimes accompanied by a camp fire or the strumming of a guitar.
 The local tavern is also known to profit from our custom some evenings...